hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_mudchanatongsuk.rst

 Introduction
 ############

-In this module, we implement a stochastic control based approach to the problem of pairs trading.
+In the paper corresponding to this module, the authors implement a stochastic control based approach to the problem of pairs trading.
 The paper models the log-relationship between a pair of stock prices as an Ornstein-Uhlenbeck process and use this to formulate a portfolio optimization based stochastic control problem.
 This problem is constructed in such a way that one may either